 A serial entrepreneur, Mark has over 30 years of experience in academia and biotech/pharma at both small and large companies.
 He has built high performance teams, new technologies, platforms, IP portfolios, and product pipelines, from ideation to commercialization.
 Mark earned a PhD in organic chemistry from Yale University and performed postdoctoral work at MIT with Nobel laureate Barry Sharpless.
 Mark has published over 80 peer-reviewed papers and is an inventor on over 300 patents.
 Mark has received many honors and awards and has presented over 300 lectures at major conferences and universities.
 For more information, see:

 As Lassogen's Chief Development Officer, Hiroko brings over 30 years of drug development experience to the team.
-Hiroko has led a wide range of programs at both large and small companies, including Pfizer, Aries, Neurogen, and Viking Therapeutics.
+Hiroko has led a wide range of programs at both large and small companies, including Pfizer, Aires, Neurogen, and Viking Therapeutics.
 Hiroko's expertise spans drug discovery, preclinical development, formulations development, and IND submissions for numerous drug candidates that are in advanced clinical trials.
 Hiroko earned a PhD at UCLA with Professor Robert Stevens, and conducted postdoctoral studies at MIT with Professor Barry Sharpless.

 Prof. Douglas Mitchell, PhD